XRP ETFs: Your Gateway to Ripple’s Crypto Revolution

 Note: This is a high-risk product for short-term trading, not suitable for long-term investment.

-Pending Spot XRP ETF Applications
+Available & Pending Spot XRP ETF Applications

-While no spot XRP ETFs (which directly hold XRP) are currently available, several major firms have filed applications with the SEC, and these are under review.
+Several major firms have filed applications with the SEC, and these are under review.

 The approval of these ETFs could significantly impact XRP’s market by increasing institutional and retail access.